Essential Pickleball Lob Shot Drills for Better Control

 Partner Feed and Lob Return

-Have a partner feed balls from the kitchen line.
-Your goal is to lob the ball just beyond their reach.
-This gives instant feedback on height and depth.
+Have a partner feed balls from the kitchen line, and from there, your goal is to lob the ball just beyond their reach.
+As a result, you get instant feedback on both height and depth.

 Target Challenge Drill

-Place cones or towels near the corners of the court.
-Try to land your lobs near these markers to improve accuracy and placement.
+Place cones or towels near the corners of the court, and then try to land your lobs close to these markers; as you do, you’ll steadily improve both accuracy and placement.

 Intermediate Pickleball Lob Shot Drills for Precision